rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ), document.getElementById("app"));
 ```

-If you just want to make some of the fields read-only, see the `ui:readonly` parameter in `uiSchema`.
+If you just want to make some fields read-only, see the `ui:readonly` parameter in `uiSchema`.

 ## enctype